Home > Campgrounds > Yellowstone National Park > Tower Fall Campground

 Tower Fall Campground Overview

-Tower Fall Campground—elevation 6,600 feet (2012 m)—is located on the north side of the steep, winding, road to Dunraven Pass.
+Tower Fall Campground—elevation 6,600 feet (2012 m)—is on the north side of the steep, winding, road to Dunraven Pass.
 The campground is near the Tower General Store and Tower Fall.
-The Lamar Valley, with spectacular wildlife viewing opportunities, is located nearby as are several hiking trails.
+The Lamar Valley, with spectacular wildlife viewing opportunities, is nearby as are several Day Hikes in the Tower and Northeast Area.
 Roosevelt Lodge, a short drive from the campground, offers dining and horseback riding.

-For reservations at the campgrounds managed by Yellowstone National Park Lodges (Fishing Bridge RV Park, Bridge Bay, Canyon, Madison, and Grant Village campgrounds), please visit the Yellowstone National Park Lodges website: http://www.yellowstonenationalparklodges.com/stay/camping/
+For reservations at the campgrounds managed by Yellowstone National Park Lodges (Fishing Bridge RV Park, Bridge Bay, Canyon, Madison, and Grant Village campgrounds), please visit the Yellowstone National Park Lodges Camping web page.

 Recreation

-For information on recreation opportunities in Yellowstone National Park please visit: https://www.nps.gov/yell/index.htm
+For information on recreation opportunities in Yellowstone National Park please visit the Things to Do or the Tower-Roosevelt and the Northeast sections of the park website.

 Facilities